0x00000FF/knowledge-vm/README.md

 every datas(includes instructions) are stored in 16bit integer array, it sizes 4096.

-program starts from 0th address of memory, and it terminates when it encounters opcode 0. parameter can be skipped if the opcode does not require any parameter.
+program starts from 0th address of memory, and it terminates when it encounters opcode 0.

 # Opcodes
 if opcode requires parameter, marked with @